 Common problems slab hunters run into are fish that won’t hit what they throw, inaccessible cover, and bites that don’t turn into hooks.
 Do any of these sound familiar?

-We’ve got tips to solve these common problems!
+We’ve got great crappie fishing tips to solve these common problems!

 So if you’ve been having trouble or just want to sharpen your skill, keep reading.
 Whether you’re a papermouth fanatic or new to the sport, we’d like to help you catch more sac-a-lait, more often.

 Table of Contents

 - 2 Crappie Fishing Techniques: The “Lucky Seven” Guaranteed to Help You Catch More Crappie

 - 2.1 Marabou jigs near submerged trees and stumps, especially in foul weather

 - 2.2 Shooting docks with soft baits and dipping heavy cover

 - 2.4 Slip floating with jigs or minnows (or both!) near stumps and vertical cover